Nov 01, 2014

 - Leave your unit reasonably clean, making sure to clean the bathroom and kitchen areas.

 - Turn in all keys.
-Please note that front desk staff are not responsible for ensuring termination procedures were followed (i.e. submitting a termination form).
+Please note that front desk staff is not responsible for ensuring termination procedures were followed (i.e. submitting a termination form).
 This is the responsibility of the resident.

 - You will be fined if you leave behind excess furniture, mold growth in the bathroom, damage to the unit, or if you fail to turn in all keys.